eerkela/bertrand/README.rst

 fully encapsulated functions performing special operations based on the types of their arguments.
-They can be combined to create powerful, dynamic patches for its rich feature set, which can be seamlessly deployed to existing pandas data structures.
-Users are thus able to surgically overload virtually any aspect of the pandas interface, or add entirely new behavior specific to one or more of their own data types.
+They can be combined to create powerful, dynamic patches for its rich feature set, which can be seamlessly deployed to existing pandas data structures without changing the structure of an analysis.
+Users are thus able to surgically overload virtually any aspect of the pandas interface, or add entirely new behavior specific to one or more of their own data types, all while maintaining the pandas tools they know and love.

 Usage
 -----
 With its advanced features, ``pdcast`` implements its own super-charged :func:`cast() <pdcast.cast>` function, which can perform universal, lossless data conversions within its expanded type system.
-Here's a round-trip journey through each of the core families of the ``pdcast`` type system (Note: ``_`` refers to the previous output):
+Here's a round-trip journey through each of the core families of the ``pdcast`` type system:

 .. doctest::